Philosophy

 two year-old child is eager to gain language and communicative competence.

-He attempts to model the language and behaviors of the adults and children
+They attempt to model the language and behaviors of the adults and children

-a model and facilitator.
+model and facilitator.
 At WHE we model the behavior we want children

 to acquire and our language with children is positive and encouraging.